 This course discusses the colonization of oral pathogens and how oral pathogens contribute to the development of aspiration pneumonia (AP), healthcare acquired pneumonia (HAP) and ventilator associated pneumonia (VAP).
-At-risk groups include infants, children, and the elderly.
 Reviewed will be current oral care practices and the evidence-based research supporting the need for improved oral care in the at-risk patient.
 Development of oral care guidelines for assessment and treatment in various institutional settings will be discussed.
 Offered for 0.15 CEUs – 1.5 contact hours.

 Course Run Time 1:50:11

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint presentation with author narration & downloadable handout.

 Tom is nationally known for the role he has played in the development of the Free Water Protocol, and he routinely provides consultation to hospitals and other institutions on establishing heartburn and swallowing disorders centers, on developing free water protocols, and on implementing oral hygiene programs.
 Currently, Tom is a practicing clinician in Temple, TX.